2-positive contractive projections on noncommutative $\mathrm{L}^p$-spaces: Haagerup's noncommutative -spaces

-Recall that by \cite[Lemma 5.2 and Remark page 343]{Haa2} and \cite[Th.
-1.1 (c)]{Haa1} the crossed product $\mathcal{M}$ is semifinite and there is a unique normal semifinite faithful trace $\tau=\tau_{\varphi}$ on $\mathcal{M}$ satisfying $(\mathrm{D}\widehat{\varphi}:\mathrm{D} \tau)_t=\lambda_t$ for any $t \in \R$ where $(\mathrm{D}\widehat{\varphi}:\mathrm{D} \tau)_t$ denotes the Radon-Nikodym cocycle \cite[page 48]{Str} \cite[page 111]{Tak2} of the dual weight $\widehat{\varphi}$ with respect to $\tau$.
-Moreover, $\tau$ satisfies the relative invariance $\tau \circ \widehat{\sigma}_s = \e^{-s}\tau$ for any $s \in \R$ by \cite[Lemma 5.2]{Haa2}.
+Recall that by \cite[Lemma 5.2 and Remark p.~343]{Haa79a} and \cite[Theorem 1.1 (c)]{Haa78} the crossed product $\tilde{\cal{M}}$ is semifinite and there is a unique normal semifinite faithful trace $\tau=\tau_{\varphi}$ on $\tilde{\cal{M}}$ satisfying $(\mathrm{D}\widehat{\varphi}:\mathrm{D} \tau)_t=\lambda_t$ for any $t \in \R$ where $(\mathrm{D}\widehat{\varphi}:\mathrm{D} \tau)_t$ denotes the Radon-Nikodym cocycle \cite[p.~48]{Str81} \cite[p.~111]{Tak03} of the dual weight $\widehat{\varphi}$ with respect to $\tau$.
+Moreover, $\tau$ satisfies the relative invariance $\tau \circ \widehat{\sigma}_s = \e^{-s}\tau$ for any $s \in \R$ by \cite[Lemma 5.2]{Haa79a}.

-If $\psi$ is a normal semifinite weight on $M$, we denote by $h_\psi$ the Radon-Nikodym derivative of the dual weight $\widehat{\psi}$ with respect to $\tau$ given by \cite[Theorem 4.10]{Str}.
-By \cite[Corollary 4.8]{Str}, note that the relation of $h_\psi$ with the Radon-Nikodym cocycle of $\widehat\psi$ is
+If $\psi$ is a normal semifinite weight on the von Neumann algebra $\cal{M}$, we denote by $h_\psi$ the Radon-Nikodym derivative of the dual weight $\widehat{\psi}$ with respect to $\tau$ given by \cite[Theorem 4.10 p.~67]{Str81}.
+By \cite[Corollary 4.8 p.~67]{Str81}, note that the relation of $h_\psi$ with the Radon-Nikodym cocycle of $\widehat{\psi}$ is